agude/agude.github.io/_posts/2019-08-05-2019_tour_de_france_plot.md

 [yellow]: https://en.wikipedia.org/wiki/General_classification_in_the_Tour_de_France
 [thomas]: https://en.wikipedia.org/wiki/Geraint_Thomas

-Below I show how the top-finishing riders did throughout the race by plotting how far behind the leader they were after each stage.
+Below I show how the top riders did throughout the race by plotting how far behind the leader they were after each stage.
 Where a rider's line is near the top they are close to taking the lead; when they drop down they are losing time.

 [![A line plot showing how far behind the leader each top-finishing rider was after each stage.][gc_plot]][gc_plot]